All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Phentermine Works

 Phentermine is a sympathomimetic amine, meaning it works by stimulating the release of norepinephrine in the brain.
 This activates the fight-or-flight response at a low level, which suppresses appetite and increases alertness and energy .
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Phentermine was approved by the FDA in 1959, making it one of the oldest weight loss medications still in use.
-It is taken as a daily oral pill, typically in the morning to avoid insomnia.
+It's taken as a daily oral pill, typically in the morning to avoid insomnia.
 The appetite-suppressing effect is noticeable almost immediately, often within the first day or two of treatment.

-However, phentermine's effects tend to diminish over time as the body develops tolerance.
+But phentermine's effects tend to diminish over time as the body develops tolerance.
 This is one reason the FDA limits its approved use to 12 weeks.
 Some physicians prescribe it for longer periods off-label, but this practice is debated within the medical community.

 Efficacy Comparison: Weight Loss Results